 - Making sure each food booth has proper flooring (i.e. plywood).
 Raised flooring is strongly recommended.

-- Making sure the required number of handwashing sinks are provided.
+- Making sure there are an adequate number of handwashing sinks provided for food vendors.

 - Making sure hot and cold or tepid water is provided for handwashing sinks.

 - Arranging for proper disposal of garbage and waste water at the designated site.

 - Making sure sanitary facilities are maintained in a sanitary condition and are provided with handwashing sinks stocked with liquid soap and paper towels.

 - Making sure there's proper hydro for operation of each food booth (if needed).

 Food Vendor Responsibilities